JzHuai0108/kalibr/Readme Appendix.md

 PoseMotionTerms: MarginalizationPriorErrorTerm (by default inactive)
 ```

-## kalibr_calibrate_rs_cameras
+### kalibr_calibrate_rs_cameras
 This calibration procedure supports only one camera.

-Design variables
+* Design variables
 ```
 landmark_w_dv: aopt.HomogeneousPointDv (by default inactive)
 __poseSpline_dv: asp.BSplinePoseDesignVariable
 __camera_dv: The camera design variables are created by cameraModel.designVariable(self.geometry).
 The camera design variables are exported to python by exportCameraDesignVariables.
     projection: DesignVariableAdapter<projection_t>
     distortion: DesignVariableAdapter<distortion_t>
     shutter: DesignVariableAdapter<shutter_t>
 ```

-Error terms
+* Error terms
 ```
 For rolling shutter models, reprojectionErrorAdaptiveCovariance.
 These error types derive from the CovarianceReprojectionError C++ class, which is exported to python by exportCovarianceReprojectionError.
 The different error types are grouped into a variety of camera models in terms of python classes defined in aslam_cv/aslam_cv_backend_python/python/aslam_cv_backend/__init__.py.
-Reprojection errors with adaptive covariance is developed solely for rolling shutter cameras as discussed in 3.5.
-Error Term Standardisation of Oth et. al. CVPR Rolling shutter camera calibration.
+Reprojection errors with adaptive covariance is developed solely for rolling shutter cameras as discussed in Section 3.5 Error Term Standardisation, Oth et. al., Rolling shutter camera calibration.
 Because of the error standardisation, these reprojection errors depend on not only the camera parameters, but also the pose B splines.

 For global shutter models, reprojectionError.
 These error types derive from the ReprojectionError C++ class which is exported to python by exportReprojectionError.
 These errors depend on the camera parameters which may be optimized in the kalibr_calibrate_rs_cameras procedure.

 regularizer: asp.BSplineMotionError of aslam_nonparametric_estimation/aslam_splines/include/aslam/backend.
-to disambiguate, there is another BSplineMotionError in aslam_cv/aslam_cv_error_terms/include/aslam/backend.
-The two implementations are more or less the same, the one in aslam_splines looks newer.
 ```